 Above all, have fun, and embrace the challenge.
 Here are 7 tips for success!

-1. Read narrative poetry like a poet
+1. How to Write a Narrative Poem: Read narrative poetry like a poet

 An important skill for any poet to master is reading poetry like a poet.
 Paying careful attention to how narrative poems are constructed will help you construct one of your own.
 Spend some time immersing yourself in narrative poem examples, both ancient and contemporary, and ask yourself questions about how the poet approached the language and form of the poem.

-2. Consider poetry forms
+2. How to Write a Narrative Poem: Consider poetry forms

 As you read like a poet, you’ll notice that contemporary narrative poems aren’t as formulaic as poems in antiquity, and you might also notice that contemporary poems are more experimental in form.
 That’s not to say your poem needs to be experimental and abandon conventional forms, but spend some time thinking about how you want to write your poem.
 Do you want to use meter or rhyme schemes?
 Are you inspired by the forms of specific poems?

-3. Outline, but only in brief
+3. How to Write a Narrative Poem: Outline, but only in brief

 Because narrative poems are long, you’ll want to spend time outlining what happens in the piece.
 However, don’t spend too much time on this: the best poetry is written through the spontaneity of language, and you can’t plan for exactly what you might write.
 Nonetheless, know how to write a story outline, figure out the poem’s main conflicts, and consider using a narrative structure like Freytag’s Pyramid.

-4. Get to the action
+4. How to Write a Narrative Poem: Get to the action

 When you start writing your poem, don’t spend too much time worrying about set-up and exposition.
 Get straight to the action, and let that action drive the poem’s characterization, setting, and plot.
 Poetry has a natural way of fleshing out a character’s internal reality, so lean into the language of poetry, and let it do the work of setting up the story.

-5. Write about minutiae
+5. How to Write a Narrative Poem: Write about minutiae

 The best narrative poems use specific, detailed, concrete imagery.
 This imagery helps situate the reader in the story, and it also builds surprising metaphors and symbols that captivate the reader.
 Focusing on minute details in your poem will help move the reader forward, adding depth and complexity to your poem while still advancing its plot and emotions.

-6. Use repetition
+6. How to Write a Narrative Poem: Use repetition

 Because narrative poems are rich with language and description, important details can get lost in the reader’s mind.
 Repetition helps remedy this problem.
 In addition to repeating important information, repetition devices will also help add musicality and rhythm to your poem, highlighting important ideas and images for the reader to keep in mind.

-7. Give yourself time
+7. How to Write a Narrative Poem: Give yourself time

 As you learn how to write a narrative poem, you’ll notice one thing: it’s hard.
 Whether you’re writing a novel in verse or a short story, it takes a lot of mastery over form and word choice to really nail narrative poetry.
 Your poem will take time to finish, and even more time to revise and revise again.
 This is all part of the process, so lean into the beauty and mystery of poetry, and let yourself be swept by language.